Timing Windows¶

 The target pulse and “knowability”¶

-The protocol assumes the pulse is derived from a public randomness source that is:
+The protocol assumes a public randomness source that is:

 Edge cases and rules of thumb¶

-reveal_deadline_slot, it must be rejected (ticket becomes NO-REVEAL).
+reveal_deadline_slot, it is rejected (the ticket becomes NO-REVEAL).

 3) Slot-time vs wall-clock time¶